 Exit and Visa Requirements

 the Papua New Guinea Immigration website, to enter the

 funds.
 You may obtain a tourist visa (valid for stays

-of up to 60 days, with extensions available
+of up to 60 days, with extensions available for an additional

-(valid for stays of up to 30 days) when you arrive at Jacksons
+stays of up to 30 days) when you arrive at Jacksons

 International Airport in Port Moresby.
-You must apply for
+You must apply

-1779 Massachusetts Avenue, NW, Suite 805,
+is located at 1779 Massachusetts Avenue, NW, Suite 805,

 Washington, DC 20036; telephone: 202-745-3680.
-Visit the Embassy
+Visit

 of Papua New Guinea website and the Papua

-New Guinea Immigration website for the most current visa
+New Guinea Immigration website for the most current

-you transit other countries en route to PNG, please follow
+you transit other countries en route to PNG, please

 about dual nationality or the prevention

 of international child abduction can be found on

 our website.
 For further information about customs regulations,

 please read our Customs Information page.

 Restrictions: The Government of Papua New Guinea imposes

 HIV/AIDS entry restrictions for visitors and foreign

 residents.
 If you request residency or intend to remain

 long term in Papua New Guinea, you are required to have

 an AIDS test performed at a U.S. medical facility.
 Please

 verify current procedures with the Embassy

 of Papua New Guinea in Washington, DC before you

 between communal or clan groups may result in local

 conflicts involving bush knives, machetes, or firearms.
-Consult with

 a high degree of caution in Bougainville.
 Law enforcement